Buhari's Death Rumour Not New, I Also Died 12 Times - Obasanjo

 Most Watched VideosView all posts

-- The leader of the Indigenous People of Biafra has asked the Federal High Court to squash all charges against him - Nnamdi Kanu said the
+- The trial of the leader of the Indigenous People of Biafra Nnamdi Kanu will commence today, January 10 - Kanu is expected to appear before

-Ex-chief of defence built N100m churches and a mosque from stolen money - Witness

-- A prosecution witness against Air Chief Marshal Alex Badeh has alleged that former chief of defence staff spent N100 million on a mosque and

 Most Read NewsView all posts